kallaway/100-days-of-code/log.md

 https://www.youtube.com/watch?v=ec8vSKJuZTk

 **Thoughts:**
 I had fun doing this.
 I made some mods to the code to try to optimize it a bit but only using the knowledge I have learnt thus far without Googling anything.

 I Twitted today my progress with a screenshot of the work and pushed my changes to GitHub.

-**Perm Link to work:** [Rock Paper Scissors Game](https://github.com/MOZPIT/100-days-of-code/blob/Day_1/JSCodeLog/Day%201/index.html)
-**Live Link to work:** [Rock Paper Scissors Game](https://mozpit.github.io/100-days-of-code/)
+**Perm Link to work:** [Rock Paper Scissors Game](https://github.com/MOZPIT/100-days-of-code/tree/Day_2) **Live Link to work:** [Current Day](https://mozpit.github.io/100-days-of-code/)